Cold Weather Payments

 How will I receive my Cold Weather Payments?

-Your payments will be paid into the same bank or building society account as your benefits.
+Your payment will be paid into the same bank or building society account as your benefits.

 How can I challenge a Cold Weather Payment decision?